yunmingxiao/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors

-lastdate: 12/Mar/2020
+lastdate: 20/Oct/2021

 ---

 Hi there!
-I am a first-year PhD student in Computer Science at Northwestern University.
-I received my B.Eng. in computer science from BUPT (Beijing University of Posts and Telecommunications) in 2019.
+I am a third-year PhD candidate in Computer Science at Northwestern University.
+I'm working at <a href="http://networks.cs.northwestern.edu/">Northwestern Networks Group</a> and supervised by <a href="http://networks.cs.northwestern.edu/website/index-a.html">Prof. Aleksandar Kuzmanovic</a>.
+I received my B.Eng. in computer science from Beijing University of Posts and Telecommunications in 2019.

 My research interests lie in computer networking and distributed systems.
-I have also explored other subjects like machine learning and evolutionary game theory.
+I have also explored other subjects like evolutionary game theory.